metacpan/metacpan-cpan-extracted/distros/H/HTML-SocialMedia/README.md

 # VERSION

-Version 0.28
+Version 0.29

 # SYNOPSIS

 Many websites these days have links and buttons into social media sites.
-This module eases links into Twitter, Facebook and Google's PlusOne.
+This module eases links into Twitter and Facebook.

     use HTML::SocialMedia;
     my $sm = HTML::SocialMedia->new();